 The Allusionist – A lovely podcast about the love of the oddities of language

-Bitesize Irish Gaelic – Interested in the Irish language?
+Bitesize Irish Podcast – Interested in the Irish language?
 Bitesize is a fantastic resource, and their podcast gives glimmers behind learning the language and the culture

 Blúiríní Béaloidis Folklore Podcast – Delve into the folklore of the Irish